ombulabs/blog/_posts/2020-01-13-gemifying-your-styleguide.markdown

 ## Conclusion

-As developers, we are always thinking in the better way to organize our code and follow good practices, so here is our solution to share the same assets code between our several products.
-If you're facing the same issue, I hope that this can be useful.
+As developers, we are always thinking about the best way to organize our code and follow good practices, so here is our solution to share the same assets code amongst our several products.
+If you're facing the same issue, I hope that this is useful.

 ## Extra
 Want to see our style guide applied?
 Check our proudly projects: [Fastruby.io](https://www.fastruby.io) and [Audit Tool](https://audit.fastruby.io).